Sambir

 Day 9: Dharmasala to Bhimtang via Larkya Pass

 Day 9 is the most challenging part of the trek.
-We will start early, heading towards the north side of the Larkya Glacier.
+We will start early, before sunrise, on the north side of the Larkya Glacier.
 As we trek, we will enjoy views of Cho Danda and Larkya Peak.
 Our goal is to reach the Larkya La Pass, one of the highest passes at 5,213 meters.

 Once at the top, we can enjoy panoramic views of the majestic Himalayas, like Mt.
 Annapurna II, Cheo Himal, Kang Guru, and Himlung Himal.
 After taking in the views, we will cross the pass.
 Then, we will descend steeply along the high moraine ridge of the Salpudanda Glacier.

 From here, we will make our way down to the grassy moraine of Dangboche Kharka.
-As the trail becomes easier, we will continue our descent.
+The trail becomes easier as we continue our descent.
 After about six hours, we will pass through a large meadow and a Mani Wall, finally reaching the beautiful village of Bhimtang.
+This day is long and tough, but it is also one of the most rewarding days of the entire Manaslu Circuit.

 Itinerary Details